-Unable to share Power BI reports or dashboards with free or external users?
-You’ve come to the right place.
+Do you want to know how to easily share Power BI reports and dashboards with free and external users?
+If so, you’ve come to the right place.

-Power BI only allows native sharing with other paid users, so sharing Power BI content with free users or external people requires a bit of extra work.
+Power BI’s licensing restrictions mean it only allows native sharing with other paid users, so sharing Power BI content with free users or external people requires a bit of extra work.
+In this guide, we will show you how to do it!

-Luckily, there are some great workarounds to sharing power bi reports with others without having to compromise data security (e.g. without sharing the Power BI report URL or giving access to the underlying dataset), user experience (e.g. sharing just specific report pages or sharing a filtered view), or purchasing additional Power BI licenses.
+Luckily, there are some great workarounds to sharing Power BI reports with others without having to compromise data security (ensuring secure data access by not sharing the Power BI report URL or giving access to the underlying dataset), user experience (for example, sharing just specific report pages or a filtered view), or purchasing additional Power BI licenses.

-In this blog post, we’ll go through the following five different Power BI reports & dashboard sharing options and the use cases they’re the best suited for:
+In this guide, we’ll go through the following five different Power BI report and dashboard sharing options and the use cases they’re best suited for:

-- Share with other pro users (internal or external) with native sharing feature
+- Share with other pro users (internal or external) using the native sharing feature

 - Embed into your existing collaboration tools (e.g. Teams or Sharepoint)